pmeenan/i-d-compression-dictionary/draft-meenan-httpbis-compression-dictionary.md

 they are being fetched from or that the response is cross-origin and passes the CORS check (https://fetch.spec.whatwg.org/#cors-check).

-Specifically, for requests that include a "Sec-Fetch-Mode" request header:

-1. If the value of the "Sec-Fetch-Mode:" request header is "no-cors":
-    * Response MUST NOT be used as a dictionary.
-    * Response MUST NOT be compressed by an available dictionary.
-1. If the value of the "Sec-Fetch-Mode:" request header is "navigate":
+* For any request that includes a "Sec-Fetch-Site:" request header with the value set to "same-site":
-    * Response MUST NOT be used as a dictionary.
+    * Response MAY be used as a dictionary.
     * Response MAY be compressed by an available dictionary.

+Otherwise, for requests that include a "Sec-Fetch-Mode" request header:

-1. If the value of the "Sec-Fetch-Mode:" request header is "same-origin":
+1. If the value of the "Sec-Fetch-Mode:" request header is "navigate" or "same-origin":
     * Response MAY be used as a dictionary.
     * Response MAY be compressed by an available dictionary.
 1. If the value of the "Sec-Fetch-Mode:" request header is "cors":